 South Dakota Birth Records Search

-South Dakota’s Department of Health, Office of the Administration maintains all birth records and handles requests for copies.
+South Dakota’s Department of Health, Office of the Administration maintains all SD birth records and handles requests for copies.
 You can get records dating back to 1905.

 Table of Contents